awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

   ```
   https://us-west-2.https://console.aws.amazon.com//systems-manager/session-manager/sessions?region=us-west-1
   ```
-+ **Solution C**: The instance is connecting to Systems Manager using VPC endpoints, and your Session Manager preferences write session output to an Amazon S3 bucket, but an `s3` gateway endpoint doesn't exist in the VPC\.
++ **Solution C**: The instance is connecting to Systems Manager using VPC endpoints, and your Session Manager preferences write session output to an Amazon S3 bucket or Amazon CloudWatch Logs log group, but an `s3` gateway endpoint or `logs` interface endpoint doesn't exist in the VPC\.
 An `s3` endpoint in the format **`com.amazonaws.region.s3`** is required if your instances are connecting to Systems Manager using VPC endpoints, and your Session Manager preferences write session output to an Amazon S3 bucket\.
+Alternatively, a `logs` endpoint in the format **`com.amazonaws.region.logs`** is required if your instances are connecting to Systems Manager using VPC endpoints, and your Session Manager preferences write session output to a CloudWatch Logs log group\.
 For more information, see [Creating VPC endpoints for Systems Manager](setup-create-vpc.md#sysman-setting-up-vpc-create)\.
 + **Solution D**: The log group or Amazon S3 bucket you specified in your session preferences has been deleted\.
 To resolve this issue, update your session preferences with a valid log group or S3 bucket\.
 + **Solution E**: The log group or Amazon S3 bucket you specified in your session preferences isn't encrypted, but you have set the `cloudWatchEncryptionEnabled` or `s3EncryptionEnabled` input to `true`\.
 To resolve this issue, update your session preferences with a log group or Amazon S3 bucket that is encrypted, or set the `cloudWatchEncryptionEnabled` or `s3EncryptionEnabled` input to `false`\.
 This scenario is only applicable to customers who create session preferences using command line tools\.